-Equity Incentive Awards-We believe that our long-term performance is enhanced through equity awards to our named executive officers.
+Equity Incentive Awards - We believe that our long-term performance is enhanced through equity awards to our named executive officers.
 Equity awards reward our named executive officers for maximizing stockholder value over time and align the interests of our executives with those of our stockholders.
 All equity incentive awards granted to our named executive officers are approved by our compensation committee.
-To date, equity incentive awards to our executive officers have been made in the form of stock options with exercise prices equal to the closing market price of our common stock on the date of grant.
+Equity incentive awards to our executive officers have been made primarily in the form of stock options with exercise prices equal to the closing market price of our common stock on the date of grant and restricted stock units.
 We believe that equity incentive awards: